 The details of the UBOS backup format are documented for developers.

 Creating a local backup¶

-> sudo ubos-admin backup --appconfigid <appconfigid> --out <backupfile>
+% sudo ubos-admin backup --appconfigid <appconfigid> --tobackupfile <backupfile>

 To determine the correct appconfigid, use ubos-admin listsites.

-Creating a backup that is being saved to Amazon S3¶
+Example: creating a backup that is stored on Amazon S3¶

-Instead of create a backup file that is stored on your local disk, UBOS can automatically upload it to your account at Amazon Web Services and store it in its Simple Storage Service (S3).
+As an example, let’s see how UBOS can automatically upload a backup file to your account at Amazon Web Services and store it in its Simple Storage Service (S3).